Blood Thinners: Anticoagulants & Antiplatelet Drugs

 Warfarin is an anticoagulant blood thinner that has been around since the 1950s.
 Despite the fact that newer blood thinners are now on the market, the U.S. Food and Drug Administration has estimated that approximately two million people still take warfarin.

-But even with the continued popularity of the tried-and-true anticoagulant, a newer class of blood thinners has been introduced in recent years.
-Pradaxa, Xarelto and Eliquis are among the blood thinners approved by the FDA since 2010.
+But even with the continued popularity of this tried-and-true anticoagulant, a newer class of blood thinners has been introduced in recent years.
+Pradaxa, Xarelto, Eliquis and Savaysa are among the blood thinners approved by the FDA since 2010.

 Anticoagulants slow the body’s process of making clots by targeting clotting factors — proteins thrombin and fibrin — and vitamin K.

-- Hep-Lock is a fast-acting liquid medication administered by injection.
+- Heparin is a fast-acting liquid medication administered by injection.
 It prevents the blood-clotting proteins thrombin and fibrin from working to form clots.